snowplow-incubator/snowplow-micro-examples/README.md

           docker-compose up -d
 ```
 In order to use it, as it is, you will need:
-1. the `docker-compose.yml` file
+1. The `docker-compose.yml` file
-2. a `micro/` forder with a `micro.conf` and a `iglu.json` configuration for Micro and Iglu respectively
+2. A `micro/` forder with a `micro.conf` and a `iglu.json` configuration for Micro and Iglu respectively
-3. a `local-iglu` folder to serve as local Iglu repository.
+3. A `local-iglu` folder to serve as local Iglu repository.

 If you do not want to use `docker run` instead of `docker-compose`, you can make the step as:
 ```